atakhadivi/n8nhub/README.md

 1. Go to WordPress Admin > n8n Integration > Settings
 2. Enter your n8n URL (e.g., http://localhost:5678 or your hosted n8n instance)
 3. Generate or enter an API key
+4. Optionally, enable Debug Mode to log webhook requests for troubleshooting
-4. Save settings and test the connection
+5. Save settings and test the connection

 ### 2. Triggers (WordPress to n8n)

 1. Go to WordPress Admin > n8n Integration > Triggers
 2. Enable the triggers you want to use
 3. For each trigger, enter the webhook URL from your n8n workflow
+4. Optionally, add a name and description for each webhook URL for better organization
-4. Save the trigger settings
+5. Save the trigger settings

 ### 3. Actions (n8n to WordPress)